opsone-ch/documentation/www/services/website.md

 ### Reverse Proxy

-If you want to make sure, that no requests are delivered from the old server/website anymore at all, add a reverse proxy on the old server which redirects all traffic to the new server.
-With this setup, you can switch servers without being affected by the uncertainties of the global DNS System.
+If you want to make sure, that the old server/website wont deliver any requests anymore at all, add a reverse proxy on the old server which redirects all traffic to the new server.
+With this setup, you can switch servers without the uncertainties of the global DNS System.

-If your old site is using Apache, add this VirtualHost:
+If your old site is using Apache, add this virtual host:

 ```
 <VirtualHost 192.168.0.22:80>